CRUISE DISNEY ON A BUDGET

 Disney Cruise Line sails a fleet of four ships geared toward families.
-With characters roaming the decks, onboard theater productions, Mickey waterslides, and high-tech cabins, it promises an experience to thrill children of all ages.
+With Disney characters roaming the decks, onboard theater productions, Mickey waterslides, and high-tech cabins, it promises an experience to thrill children of all ages.
+It’s also one of the many ways that Disney has revolutionized the entertainment industry.
 Unfortunately, these aren't cheap cruises.
 Improve the chance of finding a deal on a Disney cruise within your budget with these 11 easy tips.

 Inside cabins are the cheapest accommodation on all Disney cruises, and many reviewers don't see a reason to upgrade when there is so much to do elsewhere on the ship.
 Although there is no ocean view or veranda space, the interior rooms on the Dream and Fantasy ships have something kids might actually prefer: "magical portholes" that offer a glimpse of animated characters passing by throughout the day, as well as a real-time look at the ocean captured by high-definition video cameras.
 Standard interior staterooms have all the necessary amenities for a family of four and are roomier than many other lines'.

 Disney Cruise Line doesn't permit booking agencies to offer discounts, so be sure to read the fine print if a company advertises a trip at a lower rate than Disney itself.
 Onboard credits, which spend just like cash for activities, souvenirs, drinks, and more while on the ship, are the only leverage travel agencies and websites have to entice customers.
 Although the cost of the stateroom remains the same, this is extra money to spend on ship expenses, which can add up quickly (typically only food is included).